b-brankovics/UNIX-for-bio/doc/unix_basics.md

 This created a copy of `stove` in the same directory, and the new file is `chair`.

+Copy the stove to the kitchen

+    cp stove kitchen/stove

-Let's go to the `first_floor` and create a few rooms and add some furniture to them.
+Create a few rooms and add some furniture to them.

     cd house/first_floor
 	mkdir living_room study_room bathroom
 	touch chair1 chair2

-Now we have a few rooms and two chairs.
+Now we have a few rooms and two extra chairs.

 Let's create a second chair and copy them to the living_room.